West Kootenay Rural Teacher Education Program (WKTEP)

 The West Kootenay Rural Teacher Education Program provides teacher candidates with the opportunity to develop the professional qualities and effective practices for teaching in today’s complex learning environments with a strong focus on community, collaboration, and innovation.

-WKTEP offers the full complement of UBC’s BEd coursework and practica, with both a 2-week and a 10-week practicum hosted by four school districts (SD8, SD10, SD20, SD51), as well as a 3-week Community Field Experience in non-formal settings.
+WKTEP offers the full complement of UBC’s BEd coursework and practica, with both a two-week and a 10-week practicum hosted by four school districts (SD8, SD10, SD20, SD51 as well as many other rural BC public school districts), and a three-week Community Field Experience in non-formal settings.

 Elementary and secondary teacher candidates are together for some courses in both on-campus and in-school settings, and experienced tutors mentor secondary teacher candidates in selected teachable subjects.